 An art portfolio is essentially a showcase of what you can do.
 It should show how your skills have developed over time.
 Art and design schools and universities require a portfolio as part of the application process, generally accompanied by a personal statement.

-Although it is tricky to offer a list of criteria that will match all circumstances, here are some five things to bear in mind when creating an art portfolio:
+Although it is tricky to offer a list of criteria that will match all circumstances, here are nine things to bear in mind when creating an art portfolio:

 1. Do your research

 Art schools have different requirements for their portfolios, so check the criteria specific to the institution to which you are applying.
 Some schools are more flexible, while others will have much stricter requirements.
 Read the criteria closely to ensure your portfolio meets each point.

 Make a note of the demands of courses you’re interested in.
 It is wise to apply for a number of different schools and even courses.